본문 바로가기

 Nuclear Power Generation Cost to Rise by 3 Won...
 Spent Nuclear Fuel Management Fee Increased for First Time in 12 Years Status of Nuclear Power Plant Decommissioning Costs.
 Ministry of Climate Energy and Environment

 The spent nuclear fuel management fee had been frozen since 2013.
-Although there were two rounds of public discussions on spent nuclear fuel management policy (from October 2013 to June 2015 and from May 2019 to April 2021), the fee remained frozen due to the lack of a finalized policy for high-level radioactive waste management.
+Although there were two rounds of public discussion on spent nuclear fuel management policy (from October 2013 to June 2015, and from May 2019 to April 2021), the fee remained frozen due to the lack of a finalized policy for high-level radioactive waste management.
 As a result, there were concerns that the burden of handling high-level radioactive waste would be passed on to future generations.

 The ministry explained, "We promoted the revision of the spent nuclear fuel management fee in consideration of policy conditions, such as the enactment of a special law on high-level radioactive waste management."

-An Sejin, Director of Nuclear Power Industry Policy at the Ministry of Climate, Energy and Environment, stated, "We have made the costs for radioactive waste management and decommissioning more realistic by objectively reflecting the latest policy, technological, and economic variables.
-We expect this will ensure stable funding for the sustainability of nuclear power and public safety, and enhance the fairness of the burden between current and future generations."
+An Sejin, Director of Nuclear Industry Policy at the Ministry of Climate Energy and Environment, stated, "By objectively reflecting the latest policy, technology, and economic variables, we have adjusted the post-operation costs for radioactive waste management and decommissioning to be more realistic.
+We expect this will help secure stable funding for the sustainability of nuclear power and public safety, and improve fairness in the distribution of burdens between current and future generations."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.